 The Doom Pool does a good job of simulating the often quickly-mounting odds against the heroes in any superheroic confrontation and lets the Watcher cackle with glee while making life interesting for the heroes.

-Plot Points are a currency generated during gameplay that the players (not the Watcher) use to enhance their character’s abilities.
+What’s a Marvel roleplaying game without a plot, right?
+After all, comics tell stories.
+And so do tabletop RPGs.
+In Marvel Heroic Roleplaying, Plot Points are a currency generated during gameplay that the players (not the Watcher) use to enhance their character’s abilities.
 As with the Doom Pool section, I’m not giving you a complete list of all the ways you can use Plot Points, but just aiming to give you an idea.

 Plot Points are generated when the Watcher activates an opportunity rolled by one the players, when the Watcher activates one of the heroes’ limits, or when you use one of your Distinctions negatively by rolling a d4 instead of a d8 for that distinction (since 1s can’t be used for anything, even effect dice, a d4 has a very high chance of being useless and giving the Watcher a chance to get more Doom Pool dice, too).

 Plot points can be spent to perform stunts, activate special effects, add in another power from the same power set, etc. Basically, it gives the hero access to more dice or more powerful abilities.